WilliamBMitchell/ctf/2021 Shakti CTF/pillow/README.md

-The name of the problem is a hint to the Python Imaging Library (PIL) also known simply as Pillow.
+The name of the problem is a hint to use the Python Imaging Library (PIL) also known simply as Pillow.

 We are provided 3000 pixels in a zip file named `60x50`.
 The pixel files are numbered from 1 to 3000 and are all JPGs.
 We can write a python script to stitch the pixels together and display the resulting image: